alyssawinn/udemy-bootcamp-projects/README.md

 ## #2 Bank Churn Analysis
-(Click [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/4bae85ac9f3c1b66afb7fef0dbc743c85cf8375c/Bank%20Churn%20Analysis%20Project.xlsx) and click 'View Raw' to download .xlsx file and see the results)
+Click [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/4bae85ac9f3c1b66afb7fef0dbc743c85cf8375c/Bank%20Churn%20Analysis%20Project.xlsx) and click 'View Raw' to download .xlsx file and see the results.

 Using the instructions in the .xlsx file, I analyzed customer bank churn data using PivotTables and the Data Analysis ToolPak to answer the following questions:
  1. What is the average credit score for each country?
  2. How does the average account balance vary between genders within each country?